ChristyGHanson/christyghanson.github.io/pages/publishedarticles.md

 title: Published Articles
 ---

+## Articles and Poetry Published by Christy Hanson

-- Note: I'm still getting the hang of GitHub, Markdown, and HTML.
+- I'm still getting the hang of GitHub, Markdown, and HTML.
 I just started learning how to use code to make webpages as of a few days ago.
 I have also started my lessons in Swift using Playgrounds on iOS.
 Bear with me.
 This site will look a lot prettier in the coming days.

 ### American Indian Republic